 - Check price on Camco 125/250V 50 amp Dogbone RV Circuit Analyzer Integrated Surge Protection

-You Might Also Be Interested In: Best Rotomolded Coolers On the Market
+Also Read: Best Rotomolded Coolers On the Market

 Since we are on the topic of power sources through electricity and generators, we may as well mention another very important power source for your RV: BATTERIES!
 It seems like every system in your RV will need batteries so you need to familiarize yourself with each system and its power needs.
 Here are a few to keep in mind.

 - Auxiliary Battery- Your RV has many 12-volt DC loads which, when combined, will total more than your converter can produce.
 An auxiliary battery can meet the demands for 12-volt power for limited periods of time.

 - Smoke Alarm 9-Volt Batteries- The smoke alarm will not function if the battery is missing, disconnected, dead, or the wrong type.
 Most smoke alarms will emit a low beeping sound when the battery is weak, but we recommend you replace your smoke alarm battery every season and check it before every camping trip.
 Most RV factory installed smoke alarms will take a standard 9-volt battery, but check your specific owner’s manual and RV to be certain.